Ctrl-Shift-Alvin/astro-artistic/README.md

 npm run createPost "My New Post"
 ```

-This will create a new Markdown file in `/src/pages/blog`.
+This will create a new Markdown file in your configured blog location.
 You can then edit the file to add your content.
 The frontmatter of the Markdown file is used to set the title, description, and other metadata for the post.

 ### Managing Events